microsoft/AcademicContent/Workshop/4. Machine Learning/Azure Machine Learning HOL (Node).md

 <a name="Exercise3"></a>
 ## Exercise 3: Train a classification model

-In this exercise, you'll use ML Studio's drag-and-drop user interface to train an ML model. *Training* involves picking a machine-learning algorithm and feeding data into the model.
+In this exercise, you will use ML Studio's drag-and-drop user interface to train an ML model. *Training* involves picking a machine-learning algorithm and feeding data into the model.
 During training, the computer looks for patterns in the data that it can use to predict values from future inputs.

 There are several types of machine-learning models.
 One of the most common is the regression model, which uses one of a number of regression algorithms to produce a numeric value — for example, a person's age or the probability that a credit-card transaction is fraudulent.
 You will be training a classification model, which seeks to resolve a set of inputs into one of a set of known outputs.
 A classic example of a classification model is one that examines e-mails and classifies them as "spam" or "not spam."
 Your model will examine a set of inputs representing pixel patterns and attempt to classify each as a digit from 0 to 9, inclusive.